Edw1x/Ciklum-Internship/README.md

-# Calendar (Internship app)
+# Calendar

-This is a javascript application that based on webpack environment
+This is a javascript application that based on webpack environment.

-## Getting Started
+## Basic info

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is the Ciklum internship task.
+App consists of 2 screens, the scheduler and form.
+The scheduler is made for team, so every person can create a meeting, choose day,time and see current meeting for other people

 ### Prerequisites